Content Regulation / Censorship, Privacy, Data Protection and Retention, Defamation / Reputation

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The Oberlandesgericht Hamburg (Higher Regional Court of Hamburg) upheld the right to be forgotten and found that the Plaintiff had a right to be de-indexing from online articles, so that they wouldn’t appear in results of searches against his name.
+The Oberlandesgericht Hamburg (Higher Regional Court of Hamburg) upheld the right to be forgotten and found that the Plaintiff had a right to be de-indexed from online articles, so that they wouldn’t appear in results of searches against his name.
 The Plaintiff had asked the Respondent newspaper to remove from its online archive articles that referred to criminal proceedings against him that had been dismissed on payment of a fine several years ago.
 The Court reasoned that deleting or changing the articles would infringe the Respondent’s constitutional right to freedom of the press but that the Plaintiff’s right to privacy would be infringed if the criminal proceedings could permanently be found by searching for his name on the website of a search engine.
 It reasoned further that if claims to delink certain content could be brought against search engines, as had been decided by the European Court of Justice in the “Google case” , there was all the more reason for them to be brought against the original provider of such content.

 The Plaintiff is a communications consultant and the Respondent is editor of the daily newspaper “Süddeutsche Zeitung” and also manages its website where users can find current news as well as older news coverage.
 The online archive contained articles from 2010 and 2011 documenting the preliminary investigation of the Plaintiff by the public prosecutor.